How can you find a unique character name? Many writers use free character name generators for good fiction character names.

 If you rush it and choose any random character name, you might fail to get your readers to connect with your story and characters.

-When you are selecting possible names, always make a list of at least five or six possibilities.
-Think about how each name works in conjunction with the other names in your story.
+When selecting possible names, always make a list of at least five or six possibilities.
+Think about how each name complements the other names in your story.

 Wade and Tyler might go together well as a detective team.
 But Algernon and Philip might not hit the mark.